Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Tumor markers

 The AFP and beta-hCG tumor markers are helpful in the diagnosis and management of liver tumors.
-Although AFP is elevated in most children with hepatic malignancy, it is not pathognomonic for a malignant liver tumor.[
+Although AFP is elevated in most children with hepatic malignancies, it is not pathognomonic for a malignant liver tumor.[

 Prognosis and Prognostic Factors